Morphine Side Effects

 - Painful urination

-- Hallucinations both visual or auditory
+- Hallucinations both visual and auditory

 - Stiff or rigid muscles